HTML5 Is Better Than Anything – Is it?

 HTML 5 is the most mobile ready tool for developing mobile sites and apps.
 With Adobe announcing the death of mobile Flash, you will now count on HTML5 to do your mobile web application development.
 Mobile browsers have fully adopted HTML 5 so creating mobile ready projects is as easy as designing and constructing for their smaller touch screen displays — hence the popularity of Responsive Design.

-There are some great meta tags that also allow you to optimize for mobile:
+There are some great meta tags that also allow you to optimise for mobile:

 - Full screen browsing: IOS specific values that allow Apple devices to display in full screen mode

-- Home Screen Icons: like favicons on desktop, these icons are used to add favorites to the home screen of an IOS and Android mobile device
+- Home Screen Icons: like favicons on desktop, these icons are used to add favourites to the home screen of an IOS and Android mobile device

-For more info on how to mobilize your site via HTML 5, check out “Mobifying” Your HTML 5 Sit – Click Here.
+For more info on how to mobilise your site via HTML 5, check out “Modifying” Your HTML 5 Sit – Click Here.